Call: 020 71831049

 You can fall pregnant immediately after your coil has been removed.

-A coil is fitted with two threads that are left to hang down a small distance form the womb.
+A coil is fitted with two threads that are left to hang down a small distance from the womb.
 When your coil is fitted you will be shown how to feel for these threads to reassure yourself that it is in place.
 You should do this about once a month.

 No your partner should not feel your coil when you have sex.